aument-lang/aument/docs/tour.md

 greeting = "Hello World!";
 ```

-Note that all variables are local to the function they belong in.
+All variables are local to the function they belong in.
 You cannot use variables outside of that function:

 ```
 y = 1;